demisto/content/Packs/Delinea/Integrations/Delinea/README.md

 Secret Server is the only fully featured Privileged Account Management (PAM) solution available both on premise and in the cloud.
 It empowers security and IT ops teams to secure and manage all types of privileged accounts and offers the fastest time to value of any PAM solution.
-This integration was integrated and tested with version 5.0 of Thycotic
+This integration was integrated and tested with version 5.0 of Delinea
-## Configure Thycotic on Cortex XSOAR
+## Configure Delinea on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Thycotic.
+2. Search for Delinea.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |